 That's great!
 When life gives you lemons… make lemonade 🍋

-We wanted to build a symbiotic relationship between the learning, investing, and the user's financial goals.
+Create a symbiotic environment between learning, investing, and helping user's reach their financial goals.

 The learning hub equips users with essential financial knowledge, which they can immediately apply through the app's investing features.
 These investments, in turn, are tied to their personal financial goals, creating a continuous cycle of learning, application, and progress.
 This integrated approach ensures that users not only gain financial literacy but also see the tangible impact of their knowledge in achieving their goals.